15 March 2016

 Our small-group tours (never more than 4 in a group) offer an opportunity for in-depth analysis of the collections and engaging conversation with your docent.
 We arrange advance skip-the-line Musee d’Orsay tickets on all our tours (contact us if you plan to have a Paris Museum Pass).

-Musée d’Orsay and Paris in the Nineteenth Century – A stimulating introduction to French painting and sculpture of the latter half of the nineteenth century.
+Musée d’Orsay Tour with Skip the Line Tickets – A stimulating introduction to French painting and sculpture of the latter half of the nineteenth century.
 Whether you are new to the collection or visiting for the umpteenth time, viewing the collection from the perspective of a credentialed art historian is an enriching experience for the intellectually curious.

 If booked privately, we may be able to design a tour to focus on one particular movement, or even the current temporary exhibition.
 Please contact us for more information.